EYH0602/blog/source/about/index.md

 # About Me

 Greetings!
 My name is 贺一峰 (He, Yifeng).
-I am an undergrad student at [UC Davis](https://www.ucdavis.edu), double major in Applied Math and Computer Science.
+I am a Ph.D. student at [UC Davis](https://www.ucdavis.edu), supervised by [Prof. Hao Chen](https://www.cs.ucdavis.edu/~hchen/).
+Previously, I obtained my Bachelor of Science degree at UC Davis, double majored in Applied Math and Computer Science.
-I'm also a incoming Ph.
-D. student at UC Davis starting Fall 2023, supervised by [Prof. Hao Chen](https://www.cs.ucdavis.edu/~hchen/).
-My current study interests are Program Analysis, static analysis based on type theory/functional paradigms and dynamic analysis on fuzzing and property-based testing, and their application on/for LLM code understanding.
+My current study interests are Program Analysis, static analysis based on type theory/functional paradigms and dynamic analysis with random testing (including fuzzing and property-based testing (QuickCheck)).
+I'm also working on the application of program analysis on LLM code understanding and code generation.
-Currently, I am the president of [HackerHub](https://hackerhub-ucdavis.github.io/)(UCDavis Club).
+During undergrad, I was the president of [HackerHub](https://hackerhub-ucdavis.github.io/)(UCDavis Club).

 <!-- Apart from academics, my interests cover more topics.
 I am a gamer.
 My favorite games are Pokemon(s), The Witcher 3, Monster Hunter, Clash of Clans, and Genshin Impact.